hm-lang/core/proposals/README.md

 # declaring a readonly array
 MyArray[]: elementType      # also ok: `MyArray: elementType[]`

-# defining a mutable array:
+# defining a writeable array:
 ArrayVar ;= [1, 2, 3, 4]    # also ok: `ArrayVar[]; int = [...]`
                             # also ok: `ArrayVar; int[] = [...]`
 ArrayVar[5] = 5     # ArrayVar == [1, 2, 3, 4, 0, 5]